Experienced Cincinnati, Ohio Workers' Compensation Attorney

-Mark L. Newman, Cincinnati workers’ comp lawyer, takes on workers’ compensation cases of all sorts.
-He will help you pursue the benefits you need while you focus on recovering from your injury.
+When an on-the-job injury prevents you from returning to work, it’s important to seek legal representation from a lawyer who deals frequently with Ohio’s workers’ compensation law.
+Fortunately, experienced Cincinnati, Ohio workers’ compensation attorney Mark L. Newman takes on workers’ compensation cases of all sorts.
+He can help you pursue the benefits you need while you focus on recovering from your injury.

 If you have already tried to get workers’ compensation benefits on your own and haven’t been successful, Mark can offer experienced advice and advocacy.
 He has helped many people like you to get approval or successfully appeal their workers’ compensation claims.